About steven

 1. Mail carriers – are prohibited from receiving any cash gifts and can get gifts valued no more than $20.
 Unfortunately, the limit has not increased for inflation.

 Caregivers for your children, parents and pets can be lifesavers as they provide care, education, exercise, and attention to those you care about most.
-This is the time of year to let them know how thankful you are for all that they do.
+This is the time of year to let them know that you are thankful for all that they do.
 The amount of service they provide and the arrangement you have with them can dictate the appropriate gift level:

 1. Nanny/au pair – a week’s salary and a small gift.